Gradient Correction in Federated Learning with Adaptive Optimization: Conclusion and Limitation

-In this paper, we introduce Parameter Tracking, a general framework for developing FL algorithms that are robust to data heterogeneity.
-By incorporating parameter tracking into local adaptive optimizers, we propose two novel algorithms: {\tt FAdamET} and {\tt FAdamGT}.
-Through rigorous theoretical analysis, we demonstrate that both algorithms achieve sublinear convergence to a stationary point and reveal the impact of parameter tracking when applied at different stages of the local update process.
-Comprehensive numerical evaluations confirm that both methods outperform all baselines, delivering superior training performance in heterogeneous data settings.
-These results pave the way for future advancements in federated optimization algorithms.
+In this paper, we introduce Gradient Correction, a method to incorporate client-drift compensation into adaptive FL algorithms.
+By incorporating gradient correction tracking into local adaptive optimizers, we propose a novel algorithms {\tt FAdamGC}.
+Through rigorous theoretical analysis, we demonstrate that our algorithm achieve linear speedup convergence to a stationary point while showing the naively injecting correction terms into adaptive FL may lead to sub-optimal results with higher dependence on data heterogeneity.
+Comprehensive numerical evaluations confirm that our method outperform all baselines, delivering superior training performance in heterogeneous data settings.
+A limitation of our theoretical analysis, as in the existing adaptive federated optimization literature, is the reliance on a bounded gradient assumption for arbitrary Adam parameters.
+Relaxing this condition remains an important direction for future work toward developing more general convergence guarantees under mild assumptions.

 \startcontents[sections] \printcontents[sections]{l}{1}{ }